 |---|---|---|

-| Conversation quality | 40% | Whether the agent understood the caller and maintained a natural conversation flow |
+| Conversation quality | 40% | Whether the agent understood the user and maintained a natural conversation flow |

-| Task success | 40% | Whether the caller’s request was resolved and the task completed |
+| Task success | 40% | Whether the user’s request was resolved and the task completed |

-| Customer experience | 20% | Whether the caller had to repeat themselves or showed signs of frustration |
+| Customer experience | 20% | Whether the user had to repeat themselves or showed signs of frustration |

 Where PolyScore appears